austinsenft/MERN-Todo/README.md

 `npm run dev`

-Reach out if you have any questions or suggestions 	:green_heart:
+Reach out if you have any questions or suggestions 	:blue_heart:

 https://user-images.githubusercontent.com/36191945/223549556-02200a06-e725-4027-9519-92673281c387.mov